 - A source domain controller sends a previously acknowledged USN number to a destination domain controller.

-- There is no corresponding change in the invocation ID.
+- There's no corresponding change in the invocation ID.

 These events may be captured in the Directory Service event log.
-However, they may be overwritten before they are observed by an administrator.
+However, they may be overwritten before they're observed by an administrator.

-If you suspect a USN rollback has occurred but do not see a corresponding event in the event logs, check for the DSA Not Writable entry in the registry.
+If you suspect a USN rollback has occurred but don't see a corresponding event in the event logs, check for the DSA Not Writable entry in the registry.
 This entry provides forensic evidence that a USN rollback has occurred.